The Scholarship System

 On the results page, your student will see multiple sections that show how much they may receive in federal aid.

-The first section, labeled Grants and Scholarships, shows your student whether they will qualify for EFC financial aid in the form of the Federal Pell Grant as well as the amount they might receive.
+The first section, labeled Grants and Scholarships, shows your student whether they will qualify for EFC financial aid in the form of the Federal Pell Grant as well as the amount of aid they might receive.

 In the Work-study section, your student will see if they may qualify for the work-study program and the amount they might be able to earn in one of these paid part-time positions.